yudhisteer/Lane-Detection-with-Semantic-Segmentation/README.md

 With semantic segmentation, all objects of the same type form a single classification.
 The image below has highlighted all vehicles as one item.
 The word semantic refers to **meaning** so all parts of the image that have the **same meaning**, and in this case all vehicles, are grouped into the same segment.

+At a high level point, semantic segmentation is one of the high-level task that paves the way towards complete scene understanding.
+Semantic segmentation is a natural step in the progression from ```coarse``` to ```fine``` inference.

+We first have:

+**1. Classification:** it consists of making a prediction for a whole input.
+**2. Localization:** The next step is localization / detection, which provides not only the classes but also additional information regarding the ```spatial location``` of those classes.
+**3. Semantic segmentation:** fine-grained inference is achieved by making dense predictions inferring labels for every pixel, so that each pixel is labeled with the class of its enclosing object ore region.

 <p align="center">
   <img src= "https://user-images.githubusercontent.com/59663734/144401257-c736ee05-fecb-499c-ae13-89454b6abb41.png" />
 </p>

+A general semantic segmentation architecture can be broadly thought of as an ```encoder``` network followed by a ```decoder``` network:

+- _The encoder is usually is a pre-trained classification network like VGG/ResNet._
+- _The task of the decoder is to semantically project the discriminative features (lower resolution) learnt by the encoder onto the pixel space (higher resolution) to get a dense classification._

+_Unlike classification where the end result of the very deep network is the only important thing, semantic segmentation not only requires discrimination at pixel level but also a mechanism to project the discriminative features learnt at different stages of the encoder onto the pixel space._

 In semantic segmentation, all objects of the same class are regarded as one segment. **Each pixel is usually associated with a class.** For example, all persons in an image are treated as one segment, cars as another segment and so on.
 Popular machine learning models that solve semantic segmentation are: **Fully Convolutional Neural Networks, U-net, DeepLab, ...**